alex-liu30/Image-Processing/Research Notes.md

 Adaptive Thresholding
 Adaptive Thresholding Specifically: Researched different thresholding methods, deciding on adaptive thresholding as I found its complexity interesting
 Binary Images: Tried to learn careful manipulation of pixel values to do this.
+Unsuccessful but I did  have "applyAdaptiveThreshold" that can be expanded to include more complex image processing techniques ie future enhancements.

 Atkinson Dithering
 Dithering Algorithms: Looked at dithering techniques online, particularly Atkinson dithering